sda.api.load#

 Examples

-Load by test name:
+Load by test name (local, default):

 >>> from sda.api.load import load_test